Highpoint2000/DX-Alert/README.md

 - Fixed configuration is now stored in configPlugin.json
 - Switching the communication protocol to session ID instead of IP address
 - Fixed incorrect message when deactivating the DX Alert button
-- Download link adjustments are the scanner log files
+- Download link adjustments for the scanner log files
 - Revised error message

 ## Installation notes: